Muller-bit/Web3_Wallet_Security/notes/02_indepth_Mullti_sig_wallet.md

 3. Signature Collection: The required number of X signers must then individually sign this transaction proposal using their respective private keys.
 Each signature is a cryptographic approval.

 4. Execution: Once the smart contract has collected X valid signatures for the proposal, it automatically validates them and executes the transaction.

+### The Unparalleled Advantage: Eliminating Single Points of Failure

+- The primary and most compelling benefit of using a multi-sig wallet is the drastic enhancement in security through the elimination of single points of failure.

+- Consider this: if one of the signer keys in an X-of-Y multi-sig setup is compromised (e.g., a Metamask wallet used as one of the signers is hacked), the funds within the multi-sig are not immediately at risk.
+As long as the attacker does not control X or more of the signer keys, they cannot unilaterally authorize transactions.
+This stands in stark contrast to a single-signature wallet, where the compromise of that one private key typically means the total and irreversible loss of all associated funds.

+- Furthermore, multi-sig smart contracts are typically designed with administrative functions that allow the remaining, uncompromised signers to manage the wallet's security.
+If a signer key is compromised, the other X-1 (or more, if X < Y) legitimate signers can usually collaborate to: